 Our studio is always expanding in its imaginative offerings to engage students and provide them with a variety of ways to meet their individual learning styles and reinforce concepts and skills.

-Our recitals are held in a church with a lovely grand piano.
+Our recitals are held in a church with a lovely restored 1880 Steinway "B" piano.
 Our studio space features also a beautiful antique 1908 Bechstein grand piano, 7 feet 6 inches long, with lovely carved features and a beautiful tone and sensitive response.
 You or your child will love playing on both of these pianos!
 We've also held recitals at nursing homes to bring music to those who need a loving human connection and to hear live music.

 * Students débuting in their first recital receive flowers to congratulate them for their special achievement :-)